 Q. What is the minimum wage?

-A. Montana’s minimum wage is $7.80 per hour.
+A. Currently, Montana’s minimum wage is $7.80 per hour.
+Effective January 1, 2014, Montana's minimum wage will increase to $7.90 per hour.
 A business not covered by the Fair Labor Standards Act whose gross annual sales are $110,000 or less may pay $4.00 per hour.
 However, if an individual employee of such a business is producing or moving goods between states or is otherwise covered by the Fair Labor Standards Act, that employee must be paid the greater of either the federal minimum wage $7.25 or Montana’s minimum wage.

 Although there are some exemptions, most workers must be paid the minimum wage for all “hours worked” as required by state law.
 “Hours worked” includes preparation time, opening and closing the business, company travel, and required meetings and training.
 Any time spent by an employee in the performance of these duties must be recorded and paid.

 Employers may not use tips as credit toward wage rates, including minimum wage, to an employee.

 For information on minimum wage exemptions, call the Department of Labor and Industry at 406-444-5600.

 Q. How soon after termination of employment must an employer pay wages?

 A. When an employee is laid off or discharged, all wages are due immediately (within four hours or end of the business day, whichever occurs first), unless the employer has a preexisting, written policy that extends the time for payment in which case, the wages may not be delayed beyond the next payday for the period in which the separation occurred, or 15 calendar days, whichever occurs first.

 Q. How soon after an employee quits, must an employer pay wages?